botesjuan/BasicDropBox/README.md

 # Basic Drop-box Assessment Tool

->Objective of this project is to create a simple device that is connect to internal network of scope to be assessed, and have a Wireless access point established to bridge from outside to the inside network.
+>Objective of this project is to create a simple device that is connect to internal network to be assessed, and have a Wireless access point established to bridge from outside to the inside network.
+>This device provide a means to overcome network segmentation and spoof a valid internal MAC address in attempt to by network access control (NAC).
->The Raspberry PI ethernet network is physically connected to the scope internal network, and the wireless adapter is setup as WiFi access point.
+>The Raspberry PI ethernet network is physically connected to the target internal network, and the wireless adapter is setup as WiFi access point.

 ----